Kansas Turnpike: Early history

 Early federal plans for a nationwide system of interregional highways did not include a route along or near the present turnpike, instead connecting Oklahoma City and Kansas City via southeastern Kansas and US-69.
 By the mid-1940s, this route had shifted to roughly the present I-35 alignment, serving Wichita.
 The only major difference from the present route was between Wichita and Emporia, where the highway ran north to Newton before turning northeast along US-50.

 In the early 1950s, toll roads were gaining in popularity as a mechanism for funding new superhighways.
-This trend started with the Pennsylvania Turnpike in 1940, which was mimicked by other toll roads in New York, New Jersey, several New England states, Ohio, and Colorado.
+This trend started with the Pennsylvania Turnpike in 1940, which was mimicked by other toll roads in New York, New Jersey, several New England states, West Virginia, Ohio, and Colorado.
 In October 1951, the Highway Council of the Kansas Chamber of Commerce researched the possibility of integrating the state into a potential cross-country turnpike system.
 Eastern Kansas was also included in an interstate turnpike system stretching from Galveston, Texas, to Saint Louis, Missouri, via Kansas City, that was proposed by Oklahoma Governor Johnston Murray.
 Many firms from construction industries, as well as those concerned about the state's economic development, worked to have legislation passed to allow the turnpike to be constructed.
 Governor Ed Arn and Gale Moss, the State Highway Director, were two major proponents of the turnpike concept.

 The turnpike idea was an attractive one because initial construction was to be financed by the private sector via sales of revenue bonds, allowing state highway funds to be used for other important projects.
 The new toll road would also reduce traffic, and thus maintenance costs, on existing roads.
 There was also a concern that if Kansas lagged behind in turnpike construction, it might be bypassed by toll roads in other states, leaving it at an economic disadvantage.
 The toll concept also had the benefit of ultimately putting the financial burden on the drivers who actually used the road, instead of using tax revenue that had been collected from residents statewide.
 There was some opposition to the plan from both government officials and citizens due to concerns that the toll revenue might not cover the repayments to investors, bankrupting the turnpike authority and burdening the state government with the remaining debt.
 There were also worries about the possibility of the turnpike requiring maintenance before the bonds had been repaid.
 Some critics also felt that the high speeds typical of turnpike driving were unsafe.
 As right-of-way for the project was obtained, the turnpike drew additional opposition from farmers and ranchers, who objected to the turnpike bisecting their property, making it difficult to access disjointed parcels of land.